ElhadjDt/geo-building-evaluator/docs/ARCHITECTURE.md

 **Important:** `accuracy` measures **type classification accuracy only for buildings that matched geometrically**.
 Unmatched buildings indicate geometry mismatches between data sources, not classification errors.

+### Utility functions

+`resolveType(feature)` — extracts the building type from a feature.
+Returns `citisketch_class` if present, otherwise falls back to `landuse`.
+Returns `undefined` if neither property exists.

+`applyRename(type, renames)` — maps a raw type string through the user-defined rename table.
+Returns the display name if a mapping exists, otherwise returns the original type unchanged.

+Both functions are exported from `evaluation.js` and used in `App.jsx` wherever a type value is read.

 ### Style functions

-`getBuildingStyle(source, landuse)` — returns Leaflet style for visualization mode.
+`getBuildingStyle(source, type)` — returns Leaflet style for visualization mode. `type` is the resolved value from `resolveType()`.
 `getEvaluationStyle(status)` — returns Leaflet style based on match status:

 | Status | Color | Meaning |